 I’ve read that it would take ten years to view every item found in the Vatican Museums in Vatican City.
 While travellers don’t often have that kind of time to visit the museum, they are surely worth a trip in themselves if you had the time and the interest.

 If you’re wondering whether you can take a trip to the Vatican with kids, the answer is yes.
 Though the odds are high you’ll only get one afternoon to absorb all of the magnificent history, art and architecture.
-Here are our top five tips on maximizing your visit to the Vatican Museums in Rome.
+Here are our top five travel tips on maximizing your visit to the Vatican Museums in Rome.

 Tips for Visiting the Vatican Museums in Rome